 - Accelerated construction techniques such as pod bathrooms, prefabricated concrete and Cross Laminated Timber will fast-track construction and minimise impact and noise on site.

 - The project took out the Architecture Award in the ‘Residential Architecture – Multiple Housing’ category of the Victorian Chapter of the Institute of Architects Awards in June 2021

 - The project also won the Multi-Residential award in the Excellence in Timber Applications category at the 21st Australian Timber Design Awards in late 2020

 Watch the La Trobe Apartments North and South come to life:

-To find out more about living in the new accommodation, please visit the Living at La Trobe page.
+To find out more about living in the new accommodation, visit Living at La Trobe.